 For many cultures, steaming has been embraced as a social ritual to relax and connect with others.
-But people quickly realized that the potential benefits of steam bathing extend beyond rest and relaxation.
-In fact, it may provide wellness benefits in a number of ways, including promoting improved circulation, decreased stress and clearer skin, and many others.
+But people quickly realized that the dozens of potential benefits of steam bathing that extend beyond rest and relaxation.
+In fact, it may provide wellness benefits in many ways, including promoting improved circulation, decreased stress and clearer skin, and many others.

-And thanks to modern technology, you can now experience the benefits of steam bathing without visiting a spa or gym.
+And thanks to modern technology, you can now experience the benefits of using steam rooms without visiting a spa or gym.
 Residential steam showers, like the state-of-the-art steam shower systems manufactured by MrSteam, give you a spa-like experience in the comfort of your home.

-We’ve listed 40 benefits associated with steam bathing below to help you identify specific ways it can help improve your health.
+We’ve listed 40 benefits associated with steam showers below to help you identify specific ways it can help improve your health.

-- Promotes optimal breathing, and opens up nasal passages.
+- Inhaling steam promotes optimal breathing and opens up nasal passages.

 - Hot mist may help promote sinus drainage.

-- May provide temporary relief of respiratory symptoms.
+- Steam may provide temporary relief of respiratory symptoms.